What is an Argumentative Essay?

-An argumentative essay is a piece of writing that takes a stance on an issue.
-The main purpose of an argumentative essay is to persuade the reader to agree with the writer’s point of view.
-This is done by presenting a strong argument, which is supported by evidence.
+An argumentative essay is a piece of writing where someone takes a firm stance on an issue and tries to win over the reader to their point of view.
+That’s the main goal – to try and get the reader to agree with the writer’s side of things.
+And that’s done by coming up with a strong argument and backing it up with evidence.

 A good argumentative essay should have: